-Whether it be artistic expression, cultural or spiritual, or just plain rebelliousness, tattoos play a large role in society.
+Whether it be artistic expression, cultural or spiritual, or just plain rebelliousness, tattoos play a significant role in society.

-Approximately 35% of people between the ages 18 and 25 have a tattoo, but many of them regret it.
+Approximately 35% of people between the ages of 18 and 25 have a tattoo.
+Many of them regret it and turn to the medical aesthetics industry!

-Can you guess what the #1 reason why people get tattoos removed?
+Can you guess the #1 reason why people their ink removed?
 The answer may surprise you!

 Why Do People Get Tattoos Removed?

-According to the American Society for Aesthetic Plastic Surgery (ASAPS), the number of people undergoing laser tattoo removal increased 43% from 2011 to 2012.
+Removing tattoos is one of the fast-growing aesthetic procedures.
+According to the American Society for Aesthetic Plastic Surgery (ASAPS), laser tattoo removal treatments have increased 43 percent from 2011 to 2012.

-WebMD published a study with the top 6 reasons men and women decided to get tattoo removal:
+WebMD published a study with the top six reasons why tattoos are removed:

 - 58% just decided to remove it.